-Amy Adams finds strength in Keane
+Amy Adams finds quiet strength in Margaret Keane

 Los Angeles – — Amy Adams didn't connect with the character of Margaret Keane when she first read the script for "Big Eyes."